deltabeard/texturepack-utils/mTP64.md

 pack file.
 This value should be the address of the texture within the texture pack minus the address of the first byte of the texture pack.

+### dictionary_size

+The size of the dictionary which must be used when decompressing LZ4 textures.
+Set to 0 if no dictionary is used.
+The size stored here is in multiples of 1024.
+So a value of 4 equals 4096 bytes.

+### dictionary_data

+The dictionary data for LZ4 to use when decompressing.
+Only available when dictionary_size is not zero.

 ### unused

-These four bytes are reserved for future use.
+These three bytes are reserved for future use and must be set to zero.

 ### for each n_mappings